wlmb/wlmb.github.io/_posts/2021-09-03-Orthogonalization.md

     Orthogonality=3.29437648148214e-10
     Total time: 7.08088278770447

+# Conclusion

-Thus the winner so far is still the QR factorization, but the PDL::PP code is as good as the modified PDL Gram Schmidt algorithm and is about 5 times faster for the 1000x1000 orthogonalization.
-I don't know why the orthogonality is close but not identical.
+The winner so far is still the QR factorization, but the PDL::PP code is as good as the modified PDL Gram Schmidt algorithm and is about 5 times faster for the 1000x1000 orthogonalization (I don't know why the orthogonality is close but not identical).
+It would be useful to be able to call `PERL,PDL` code from `PDL::PP` code to implement more complex inner products, but I guess it won't be too easy.